Remote Mindfulness Education for Vulvodynia

 The trial information does not specify whether you need to stop taking your current medications.
 It focuses on mindfulness education for vulvodynia, so it's best to discuss your medications with the trial coordinators.

-Is remote mindfulness education safe for humans?
+What prior data suggests that this remote mindfulness education is safe for vulvodynia?

 CL